Approved: 14 June 1988

 The archives collection will be available to patrons by request only and will not circulate.

-The number of items that may be circulated at the same time on one library card shall be 25 items.
+The number of items that may be circulated at the same time on one library card shall be 50 items total, 25 of which may be DVDs.
 The director of the library may impose additional restrictions, however, if there is a limited number of resources available or if there is excessive demand being placed on a particular item or collection of items.

 Patrons will be allowed to renew items for up to two consecutive times after the initial check-out if no other patrons have requested the item.